VladimirMakaev/cqrs-journey-doc/Journey_06_V2Release.markdown

 > **GaryPersona:** Typically, you would expect the **When** clauses
 > to send commands and the **Then** clauses to see events or exceptions
 > if your domain-model uses just aggregates.
 However in this example,
-> the domain-model includes a coordinating workflow that responds to
+> the domain-model includes a process manager that responds to
 > events by sending commands.
 The test is checking that all of the
 > expected commands are sent and all of the expected events raised.